 Tourists have the opportunity to steam their own meals at the Jigokumushi Kobo Steam Cooking Center (地獄蒸し工房鉄輪, Jigokumushi Kōbō Kannawa) near the hells of the Kannawa District.
 Staffed by volunteers, the center is a mix between restaurant and public kitchen with rows of steam chambers that can be rented to cook food in.

 Once you have your food, head over to the kitchen area and rent your steam chamber.
-510 yen will get you 30 minutes which should be enough for most dishes, although you can extend your time for 150 yen per additional 10 minutes.
+There are two types of steam chambers: large ones and small ones which are priced differently.
 One of the volunteers will guide you to a steam chamber and help you set up the food.
 Set a timer and come back to take out your food when it is done.

 The center has indoor tables plus a nice outdoor terrace that you can eat on when the weather is good.
 Tea, utensils and condiments are provided, so there is no need to bring your own.
 As the cooking center is staffed by volunteers, once you are finished eating, you are expected to return your plates and clean up your area by yourself.

 A few steps down the street from the steam cooking center are two foot baths: one is a regular water bath as seem in many other hot spring resorts across Japan, but the other one is a rather unique steam foot bath.
 To use it, sit in one of the chairs, insert your legs into the steam chamber, and cover them with the provided box.
 Both baths are free to use.

 Food is sold separately for between 150 and 4000 yen